Meet the Pilots

 For over 25 years, Frenchy has had an incident free flying career.
 This highlights his professional, proactive and safety conscious attitude.
 As Chief Pilot, Frenchy is also responsible for the company’s regular checks and the training of all KAS pilots.
 His comprehensive knowledge of the Kimberley landscape, and wide-ranging aviation experience are a key asset to KAS Helicopters’ ongoing success.

-Mike “Tommo” Thomson has been flying for nearly 20 years, starting out in the world of fixed wing aircraft.
-From flying aerobatics in Queenstown, New Zealand to flying nurses into and out of Aboriginal communities in the Australian outback.
+Mike “Tommo” Thomson has been flying for nearly 20 years, starting out in the world of fixed wing aircraft, from flying aerobatics in Queenstown, New Zealand, to flying nurses into and out of Aboriginal communities in the Australian outback.
 Tommo made the move to helicopters in 2010, and has based himself in the Kimberley region ever since.
-Tommo is the senior Broome based pilot for KAS Helicopters, and even though he enjoys the many varied aspects and challenges of flying in the Kimberley region, he never tires of the flight up and down Broome’s iconic Cable Beach at sunset.
-Tommo holds both commercial licenses in a variety of fixed wing and rotary wing aircraft, and has just over 2,200 combined flight hours.
+Tommo is our Head of Aircraft Airworthiness and Maintenance (HAAMC) and Broome Operations Manager, and even though he enjoys the many varied aspects and challenges of flying in the Kimberley region, he never tires of the flight up and down Broome’s iconic Cable Beach at sunset.
+Tommo holds both rotary and fixed wing commercial licenses, can fly a variety of planes and helicopters, and has just over 3,000 combined flight hours

 Hamish started his flying career in New Zealand, and after flying the length and breadth of the country a few times he was in search of much bigger and better opportunities.
 This brought on the decision to move with his family to Australia, and settle in Perth, Western Australia.